nidnogg/mood-drone/README.md

 # About
 Mood Drone 📻 is an open source web app mimicking a radio widget.
-It is inspired on Docubyte's phenomenal [Guide to Computing.](https://www.docubyte.com/works/guide-to-computing/)
+It is inspired by Docubyte's phenomenal [Guide to Computing.](https://www.docubyte.com/works/guide-to-computing/)

 I'd hoped for it to support user defined alarms, but I will make a separate drone for sleeping.
 Right now it's mostly intended to play moody songs that would lull the user to a productive work day or night.